FREQUENTLY ASKED QUESTIONS

 How can I contact Amnesty International UK?

-Please phone our Supporter Care Team on 020 7033 1777 or email email@example.com and we will endeavour to answer you as soon as possible.
-Alternatively, you can write to us at: Amnesty International UK, Human Rights Action Centre, 17-25 New Inn Yard, London, EC2A 3EA.
+If you have any other queries or concerns, please email email@example.com .
+Alternatively, you can write to us at: Amnesty International UK, Human Rights Action Centre, 17-25 New Inn Yard, London EC2A 3EA.